Now Reading

 1. French Women Walk Everywhere

 French women walk a lot and way more than a typical American does.
-Indeed, about 65% of French walk briskly 7 days/week whereas only about 50% of Americans walk briskly 5 days/week (source).
-And this helps to burn off calories and fat, keeps muscles toned, and keeps your mind engaged, too.
+Indeed, about 65% of French people walk briskly 7 days/week, whereas only about 50% of Americans walk briskly 5 days/week (source).
+This helps to burn off calories and fat, keeps muscles toned, and keeps your mind engaged, too.
 The French lifestyle is pretty active.
 And this is especially true in cities like Paris where you can walk a lot.
 Having a car in Paris is a challenge.
 As a result, few people actually own cars, so it’s easy to sneak in your daily exercise by walking the streets or commuting using the city’s easily accessible bike-share system.

 2. They Don’t Deprive Themselves